 On the other side, if your application is denied because of insufficient criteria to consider you eligible for a green card, you should not apply again for AOS until you reach all the required requisites.

 Permanent residence is undoubtedly a dreamt status for a large number of individuals who daily work and live in the United States, amid temporal residence conditions and limitations.
 Significantly, Adjustment of Status represents an important step toward a more stable and permanent lifestyle and recognition in the country and may be achieved through the analysis of the explained steps and considerations.

 PassRight can help you to plan and gather the necessary documents.
 If you think you meet the requirements to apply for Adjustment of Status and feel willing to give the next step toward the aimed permanent residence, please contact us.
-We will evaluate your profile for free and explain to you how to prepare the strongest application possible.
+We will evaluate your profile and explain to you how to prepare the strongest application possible.

 How long does it take for Form I-485 to get approved?Processing times depend on the number of applications that USCIS receives, the category, and the Field Office or Service Center that received the application.
 For green cards based on EB1-A, the applicant usually receives the green card within 3 to 6 months, without being interviewed.

 Where can I check the status of my application?You can check it here (link: https://egov.uscis.gov/casestatus/landing.do).

 Can I travel while form I-485 is pending?As explained in the article, you should avoid leaving the U.S. while your Form I-485 is pending if you want your application to be approved.
 However, if you need to leave the country, you can file Form I-131 (Application for Travel Document) to apply for an Advance Parole travel authorization and legally leave the U.S.